Selling Your New Mexico Home

 Discreetly remain away from the buyers.
 As helpful as you wish to be, your presence will be intimidating.
 They need to be able to discuss the home freely with one another.
 The agent needs to lean from the buyers how they are responding to your home.
 Your presence can limit that free communication.

 Read a magazine, watch TV, take a walk or continue a chore.
 Pick a room and settle down.
 When they stop to preview that room, you may leave, but it is not necessary.
 After all they don’t want to feel they are chasing you around the house.
 If there’s a room that you should try not to in, it would be the kitchen since buyers, generally spend more time there as they evaluate appliances, counter space cabinets etc.

 If you are asked a direct question about the neighborhood, schools, etc. by all means answer pleasantly.
 However, avoid becoming engaged in a conversation.
 Questions regarding terms of sale should be referred to the agent.
 If the agent is a cooperating broker and does have the answers, advise him or her that I, your agent will contact him.

 The listing sheet should clearly identify items that are included and exclude in the offered property.
-Don’t initiate conversations about other personal that you may be interested in negotiating.
-IT rarely is a deal clincher, but may be distracting, and besides, there will time to discuss this at the offer presentation time.
+Do not initiate conversations about other personal that you may be interested in negotiating.
+It rarely is a deal clincher, but may be distracting, and besides, there will time to discuss this at the offer presentation time.